Dan Haigh

 Dan Haigh (born 5 December 1980) is an English musician, film director, video game designer, writer and visual effects artist.
 He is best known as co-founder of synthwave band Gunship and as the bass player in the English rock band Fightstar.

 Biography

 Early life

-Dan Haigh was born in Grimsby and later attended Rugby School.
+Dan Haigh was born in Grimsby, brought up near Louth and later attended Rugby School.